The One Where Everybody Finds Out: Plot

 The gang observes that "Ugly Naked Guy", who lives across the street from them, is moving out.
 Ross (David Schwimmer), who has lived in Joey (Matt LeBlanc) and Chandler's (Matthew Perry) apartment since his botched wedding with Emily, wonders if he should try to get Ugly Naked Guy's apartment.
 He, Rachel (Jennifer Aniston) and Phoebe (Lisa Kudrow) visit it, and Ross is enthralled, but while he goes for an application, the girls see Chandler and Monica (Courteney Cox) having sex in Monica's apartment.
 Though initially shocked, Phoebe calms down after Joey and Rachel reveal the two have been together since hooking up at Ross' wedding.
 Joey, who has been keeping the secret for several months, is relieved that almost everyone knows.
 However, Rachel and Phoebe want revenge, and decide to mess with the duo by having Phoebe pretend to be attracted to Chandler.
 Chandler later informs a skeptical Monica that Phoebe was flirting with him.

 Upon discovering that Ugly Naked Guy is subletting the apartment himself, Ross attempts to bribe him with a basket of mini-muffins.
 However, many people have bribed him with extravagant gifts such as a pinball machine and a mountain bike.
 Ross eventually acquires the apartment after he and Ugly Naked Guy share the mini-muffins whilst nude.

 Monica overhears Phoebe flirting with Chandler, and realizes he was telling the truth.
 However, she also realizes that Phoebe knows about their relationship and is just trying to mess with them.
 They confront Joey, who inadvertently reveals Rachel knows as well.
 Chandler and Monica decide to turn the tables by having Chandler reciprocate Phoebe's advances; to which Rachel and Phoebe realize what the couple are doing and proceed to up the stakes.
 The game of chicken between the two culminates with Chandler and Phoebe going on a tense date in Chandler and Joey's apartment while Monica hides in the bathroom and Rachel and Joey eavesdrop in the hallway.
 After Phoebe and Chandler share an awkward kiss, Chandler finally breaks down and reveals he is in love with Monica.
 Monica reveals that she is also in love with Chandler, shocking Phoebe who thought they were only in a casual relationship.
 Joey is relieved that he no longer has to keep their relationship a secret.
 However, the others inform him that they still have to keep it a secret from Ross, much to his chagrin.

-In the credits scene, Ross shows his new apartment to his boss, Dr. Ledbetter, to try convince him that he no longer suffers from anger management issues.
+In the closing credits scene, Ross shows his new apartment to his boss, Dr. Ledbetter, to try convince him that he no longer suffers from anger management issues.
 However, he then sees Monica and Chandler kissing through the window, causing him to angrily yell "Get off my sister!"